jplwood/jplwood.github.io/_posts/2017-03-30-wp-dev-team-env.md

 tags: [programming]
 ---

-Last year I participated in Madison Wisconsin's second annual Design Like Mad event as both a developer, but also the point person for the nonprofit I was working at.
+Last year I participated in Madison Wisconsin's second annual Design Like Mad event as both a developer and the point person for the nonprofit I was working at.

 <!--more-->

-We applied to have a new website built for the organization and I would be the person to take it over after the one-day, 12 hour event.
+We applied to have a new website built for our organization.
+Assuming it wouldn't be completed in a day, it was determined that I'd head up planning and development as I would be the person to take it over after this one-day, 12-hour event.
 We got paired up with two programmers and two designers.
 I knew we were going to develop a WordPress theme, but I'd only ever worked on WordPress locally on my own.
 The trick with developing a WordPress site with others in a short period of time is that you need to keep both the code base, and the database in sync.
 After reading and doing some research and picking a starting point, this is the process I came up with.

 # The Tools We Went With